yliess86/PhDThesis/thesis.md

 [+nn]{.plural}, those trainable general function approximators, gave rise to the field of generative [+nn]{.plurals}.
 Specialized +dl architectures such as [+vae]{.plural} [@kingma_2013], [+gan]{.plural} [@goodfellow_2014], [+ddm]{.plural} [@ho_2020], and [+llm]{.plural} [@vaswani_2017; @brown_2020] are used to generate artifacts such as text, audio, images, and videos of unprecedented quality and complexity.

 This thesis aims at exploring how one could train and use generative +nn to create +ai-powered tools capable of enhancing human creative expression.
+The task of automatic lineart colorization act as the example case used to illustrate this process throughout the entire thesis.

 ### Motivations

-> - A case for Lineart Colorization
+The most common digital illustration process can be broken down into four distinct stages: sketching, inking, coloring, and post-processing.
+As demonstrated by the work of Kandinsky [@kandinsky_1977], the colorization process can greatly impact the overall meaning of a piece of art through the introduction of various color schemes, shading, and textures.
+These elements of the coloring process present significant challenges for the +cv task of automatic lineart colorization, particularly in comparison to its grayscale counterpart [@furusawa_2O17; @hensman_2017; @zhang_richard_2017].
+Without the added semantic information provided by textures and shadows, inferring materials and 3D shapes from only black and white linearts is difficult.
+They can only be deduced from silhouettes.

 ### Problem Statement